hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---

+### 7th February 2024

+The following change is now available in Sandbox:

+#### self-assessment-accounts-api

+New endpoint `Opt In to Coding Out`.

+* This endpoint enables a customer (identified by a National Insurance number) to opt in to coding out for a specified tax year.

 ### 2 February 2024

 The following fix relating to RULE_TO_DATE_BEFORE_FROM_DATE and RULE_END_DATE_BEFORE_START_DATE validation errors has been applied to Sandbox and Production: